HORIZON-COMPASS/compound-flooding-tropical-cyclones/Attribution_results/README.md

 # Scripts and data to reproduce the figures from Vertegaal et al. (submitted)

 ## Data
-For data from the models, and some other data that is openly available, the files are provided in the *data* folder.
+For data from the models, the files are provided in the *data* folder that first has to be unzipped.

-For data from the data catalogs (e.g. gswo), links to download the data are provided in the data catalogs.
+For data from the data catalogs (e.g. gswo), links to download the data are provided in the data catalogs (see Workflows/03_data_catalogs).

+For the data of 30 year wflow runs, the authors can be contacted (see email below), since the files are quite large.
+This data is necessary for the scripts *Wflow_bankfull_removal.py* & *Wflow_GRDC_comparison.py*.

-For any questions, you can contact the authors.
+For questions, you can contact the authors (main contact: doris.vertegaal@deltares.nl).

 ## Scripts